amelendez-ds/Fraud-detection-with-AI/README.md

 ## Models
 The first two models are Machine Learning are classical **Random Forest** and **Linear Regression** for classification.
 Both of them have their hyperparameters tuned via Grid Search Cross-Validation.

-The more advance algorithm is an Auto-Encoder, a type of Neural Network that uses reconstructed representations of the data after compressing them (encoding-decoding process).
+The more advance algorithm is an **Auto-Encoder**, a type of Neural Network that uses reconstructed representations of the data after compressing them (encoding-decoding process).
 The idea behind this approach was that we would train the architecture on Non-Fraud entries, and once the encoder-decoder was trained, try to classify it with its error testing it with the complete dataset.
-It delivers some good results.
+It delivers best results of all algorithms.

+## Project Structure
+1. Fetching and Cleaning Transactions Dataset
+2. Exploratory Data Analysis
+3. Data Preprocessing
+4. Building the Models
+5. Performance Reports and Conclusions

+## Notes
+This project is succeptible of several changes and algorithm improvement.
+Its purpose was self challenge with very specific data that had to do with **Finance Technology**, hence getting some hands-on real world banking problems.